dymmond/esmerald/docs/en/docs/guides/more-advanced/07-advanced-concepts.md

 ## Permissions

-Permissions in Esmerald allow fine-grained control over who can access certain routes.
+Permissions in Ravyn allow fine-grained control over who can access certain routes.
 Permissions are declared using `BasePermission` and can be globally or locally applied.

 ### Why use Permissions?